TheRealMysticSavages/A_Browser/README.md

-# A_Browser
+# Information
-A easy multi-tabbed browser for Windows, running Internet Explorer 11
+This browser is not an alternative to Chromium based browsers.
+If Chromium was availible for use in Visual Studio, it would be better.